 Working flair is your practice without pizazz.

 A great working flair bartender is mixing drinks in a decent amount of time and using basic tricks to impress their guest.
 They do not slow down the pace of service, they do not spill, and they do not use the flair to shy away from guest interaction.
 Actually, working flair is there to strengthen your relationship with your guest.
 The main difference with working flair is most people you serve are not expecting anything more than their beverage, so simple tricks go a long way.
 Tossing a glass behind your back and then a quick flip pour will have your guest walking away, remembering what a great bartender you are.

 Here is the key to working flair; if nothing else, it is about great guest interaction with a few tricks mixed in.
 Your goal as a bartender is always the same whether you use flair or not.
 Have your guest heading home thinking, “what a great night, that was some of the best services I have ever had.”
 Working flair can help impress a guest and enrich an experience but do not overshadow one.
 This is a fine balance.

 If you are interested in learning flair either for work or competition, you can buy specially made weighted bottles to practice with.
 These bottles will not break when dropped and mimic a good weight.
 Pair that with a standard aluminium shaker, and you have the tools you need to get started.

-I have also included some video links for your reference to start to learn the basics.
+I have also included some video links for your reference to start learning the basics.

 - How to Do a Flip Pour